 - Landlord/You/Your means the owner or joint owners of the Property or the person duly authorised to instruct Gibbs Gillespie to provide services within these Terms and Conditions.

-- Tenant means any one or more individuals or corporate entities named as Tenancy in the Tenancy Agreement or Lease of a Property.
+- Tenant means any one or more individuals or corporate entities named as Tenant in the Tenancy Agreement or Lease of a Property.

 - Property means the Property to be let.
 For the avoidance of doubt the Property including the garden, boundary walls and sheds or garages that are contained within the boundary, unless specifically excluded in the Tenancy Agreement.